angelesmarin/Placenet-App-Backend/README.md

   * https://insomnia.rest/download

 ## 1. Make a RESTFUL API (Node.js; Express.js)
-* we first set up our express server: index.js
+We first initialized our project and set up our server using Express.js.

-## 2. Make API
+## 2. Make Basic API structure
+Our App's basic structure is as follows, with the following components for Routes, Controllers, and Models:
+* user authentication
+* property management
+* projct management
-* Express.js
+* document management

 ## 3. Make PostgreSQL Database
 * PostgreSQL